-- A project will be presented, owned and controlled by the group of economically poor people who will benefit directly from it.
+- Be presented, owned, and controlled by the group of economically poor people who will benefit directly from it.

-- A project presented for funding will describe fully the resources known to be available for its support, including a description of a) those within the community, b) those available to the community and c) the in-kind and other financial resources sought or to be sought.
+- Describe fully the resources known to be available for its support, including a description of a) those within the community, b) those available to the community, and c) the in-kind and other financial resources sought or to be sought.

-- A project presented for funding will contain a balanced income and expenditure budget.
+- Contain a balanced income and expenditure budget.
 A financial plan showing expected income and expenditures over the funding term of the project will be included.